 Stormy Point Route is a brilliant alternative to getting to Feilding and Palmerston North city, away from State Highway One.

-Named after the Stormy Point lookout, where the views are phenomenal, stretching as far as Mt Egmont and Mt Ruapehu, and the West Coast.
+Named after the Stormy Point lookout, where the views are phenomenal, stretching as far as Mt Taranaki and Mt Ruapehu, and the west coast.
 You’ll also see one of the best-preserved sequences of river terraces in the world.
 This route takes you high above diverse, lush farmland, through winding country lanes and past gardens, a boutique wool mill and a stunning artist’s haven.
 Keep an eye out for roadside stalls and quirky boutique stores.

 Start from Feilding in the south or from the State Highway One turn off at Vinegar Hill in the north, the Stormy Point Route takes you through hilly countryside with stunning scenery.